When Did Engagement Nails Become Just As Important As The Ring?

 I don’t Photoshop pictures often, but when I do, it’s almost always because I feel like I need to conform to a certain beauty standard.
 Having perfect nails is yet another ideal — or rather, expectation — imposed on women in recent years.
 It’s also worth considering the effects of “nail privilege” when it comes to posting your hands online.
 An extension of “pretty privilege”, which affords those who are conventionally pretty better social and economic advantages, nail privilege sees people judged and treated differently according to their nail choices.

-Because of this, Rianna Read, creative director at TwelveA.M., says she “always thinks about” her future engagement nails: “I feel like I should start getting my nails done regularly now, ready for when Josh pops the question.
+Because of this, Ri* says she “always thinks about” her future engagement nails: “I feel like I should start getting my nails done regularly now, ready for when Josh pops the question.
 It’s genuinely been a thought in my mind.”
 Meanwhile, Savannah* says she feels “very self-conscious” about her hands and future engagement posts on social media.
-“My ADHD makes me always pick at my nails, so I’ve never had them done.
+“My ADHD makes me always pick at my nails so I’ve never had them done.
 Yet, even though I’m not a nail person, I still worry my hands won’t be up to the beauty standard, which is mad to think about.”

 During my research, I heard from lots of other women who’d be “annoyed,” “fuming,” or “not pleased” if they encountered a proposal sans manicure, but one woman, Harriet*, confesses she’d find it “traumatic”.
 For her, it isn’t about the images on social media or even adhering to a standard.
 It’s about looking put-together as a whole.
 Harriet admits to always having freshly painted nails, but even so, she’s told her partner “not to propose” if her nails look unkempt.
 According to her, “it’s better to have no nail polish at all,” than to have chipped nails.